BEEN TRYIN' TO MEET YOU

 Hi!
 I'm Jen —

-San Francisco based wedding photographer, former sociologist, avid traveler, cat/plant lady, total bleeding-heart idealist.
+San Francisco based photographer, former sociologist, avid traveler, cat/plant lady, and total bleeding-heart idealist.

+I love documenting small weddings, elopements, engagements and families.
 I like to keep a good sense of humor in life and in my work, and I don’t believe your wedding day will be “the perfect day” or “the best day of your life.”
-(That’s WAY too much pressure on you!)
+(That’s way too much pressure on you!)
 I DO believe it will be an incredible day filled with raw emotion, the people you love most in the world, and beautifully unscripted, perfectly imperfect moments.

 YOU MET THE LOVE OF YOUR LIFE.
 YOU GOT ENGAGED.
 YOU’RE PLANNING YOUR WEDDING.